Skip to main content

 Build Configuration

 Alpic automatically detects your MCP framework, build commands, and transport type from your repository.
-You can customize build settings in your project configuration if needed.
+You can customize build settings if needed.

 Alpic detects configuration from your project source code.
 Most projects work out of the box without additional configuration.